RIKEN-RCCS/lens3/doc/user-guide.md

 ## Restrictions of Lens3

+### No Bucket Operations

+Lens3 does not accept any bucket operations: creation, deletion, and listing.
+Buckets can only be created via Wui.
+Specifically, a bucket creation request will fail because the request (applying to the root path) is not forwarded to a MinIO instance.
+A bucket deletion will succeed, but it makes the states of Lens3 and a MinIO instance inconsistent.
+Bucket listing also fails because a request is not forwarded.

 ### Bucket Naming Restrictions

 Bucket names must be in lowercase alphanums and "-".
 Lens3 bans dots.